ryan597/chessengine/README.md

 cd build && make test
 ```

-To generate the `CodeCoverage` report you need to have installed `lcov` and `gcovr`, then you can make the target.
+To generate the `CodeCoverage` report you need to have installed `lcov`, then you can make the target.

 ```bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug -DBUILD_TESTING=on